-Koach Karl – How did you come-up with her skill level?
-What/who are you comparing her to?
-You do realize that it is not a good idea to compare your daughter’s ability to anyone else?
+Koach Karl – How did you come up with her skill level, and who are you comparing her to?
+Do you realize that it is not a good idea to compare your daughter’s ability to anyone else?
 There will always be someone better & someone weaker!

 She has tons of desire, but her biggest weakness is dribbling.
 How can I teach her to become a good dribbler?

 K – It is up to her to become a better dribbler if she wants to become a better dribbler!
 There is not much you can do to teach her -Sorry!
 However, you can create the environment in which she is inclined to ‘want to’ become better.